NOS enables you to do the following

 Supported Compression Formats

-External data may also arrive from an object in a compressed format.
+External data may arrive from an object in a compressed format.
 If that is the case, the data will be decompressed inside the Advanced SQL Engine, but only after decryption has been completed on the object store before being transmitted.
-GZIP is supported for both JSON and CSV.
+GZIP is the only compression format supported for both JSON and CSV.
 Snappy is supported for Parquet.
-The database recognizes the ".gz" suffix on the incoming files and performs decompression automatically.
+The database recognizes the ".gz" suffix on the incoming files and performs the decompression automatically.
 Note, compression may bring some trade-offs, such as CPU overhead versus reduced needed Bandwidth amongst others.

 To encrypt files written to object store, configure the destination bucket to encrypt all objects using server-side encryption.
 Server-side encryption at the bucket level is supported by WRITE_NOS, READ_NOS, and foreign tables.